 3. Azawakh

 The Azawakh breed originated in the Azawakh Valley of the Sahara desert and was a great hunter and friend to the tribes.
 It has long served as a protector, hunter, and companion to the Saharan tribes.
-The Azawakh dogs are regal-looking hunters who are slender and quick.
+The Azawakh dogs are regal-looking hunters that are slender and quick.

 4. Doberman Pinscher